Medical titanium alloy: the "strength leader" in the field of health care"

-The success of titanium alloy in medicine stems from its unique properties:
+titanium alloys stems from their unique properties:

 -